 39.4739° N, 104.5733° W

-Dating to 1876, the year Colorado attained statehood, Riverside Cemetery embraced African-American pioneers, the first native New Mexican elected to Congress, and the first doctor to theorize that cholera was contagious.
-The cemetery has struggled since it was closed to new burials, but the Friends of Historic Riverside Cemetery are working to rescue it.
+Dating to 1876, the year Colorado attained statehood, Riverside Cemetery embraced African American pioneers, the first native New Mexican elected to Congress, and the first doctor to theorize that cholera was contagious.
+The cemetery has struggled recently, but the Fairmount Heritage Foundation welcomes visitors by leading monthly tours.

 D. Fort Yellowstone Army Cemetery